Reviews You Can Rely On

 Credit: Clark Tate

 Insulated winter options are bulky by nature, but you can find models that balance warmth with flexibility according to your preferences.
-As we mentioned above, mittens are warmer but less dextrous.
-That's probably fine if you'll be skiing at a resort, riding the lift all day, and having easy access to a lodge for any major tasks or adjustments.
+As we mentioned above, mittens are warmer but less dexterous.
+That's probably fine if you'll be skiing at a resort, riding the lift all day, and having easy access to a lodge for major tasks or adjustments.
 If you're heading into the backcountry, though, you'll need a more dexterous option that will allow you to use buckles, zippers, and other tools without removing your gloves.

-Dexterity should also be a top priority if you work with your hands outside during winter months.
+Dexterity should also be a top priority if you work with your hands outside during the winter months.
 However, options prioritizing dexterity won't be as warm, so you must plan accordingly.
 Hopefully, you're working hard enough to generate warmth.
 If you can try on a pair of gloves before you buy them, pay close attention to the flexibility and articulation of each pair.
 If not, we took notes for you.

 Grip

 A solid grip is always important, but perhaps it is most important for working.
-To work safely, you have to be able to hold tools without the risk of them slipping out of your hand.
+To work safely, you have to be able to hold tools without the risk of them slipping out of your hands.
 Some models offer leather palms to improve grip, while others employ tacky rubber or gripping patterns on the palm.
-Since basic winter mitts can be slippery, we don't recommend using them for handiwork.
+Since basic winter mittens can be slippery, we don't recommend using them for handiwork.
 However, we still appreciate models with enough grip to complete simple tasks.

 Leather palms, like those on the Wells Lamont Hydrahide, tend to grip well.